 |Sandy Point National Wildlife Refuge||Nature Sanctuary/Wildlife Reserve||2.3 mi.
 South-Southwest of Central Frederiksted|

-is found in the heart of Frederiksted.
+is located in the heart of Frederiksted.
 Named after the great emancipator of St. Croix Moses Buddhoe Gottlieb, this is a laid back urban park that makes for a nice stroll to compliment a day of exploration.
 Those who visit the park will be able to follow small trails, relax on benches, and observe the bust of Buddhoe Gottlieb, who on July 3, 1848 gathered 6000 slaves and demanded freedom.

 |Saint George Village Botanical Gardens||Botanical Garden||3.4 mi.
 East of Central Frederiksted|